akeneo/pim-docs/cloud_edition/flexibility_mode/docs/composer_settings.rst

 | During the install process we used our own repository for the EE distribution.
 But you don't have any access to this repository after the install process.
-| We setup your own distribution repository in the composer file, also you can change it if you want.
+| We setup your own distribution repository in the composer file, so you can change it if you want.

-| To be able to pull from distribution, you must use a knowed ssh keypair from partner portal.
+| To be able to pull from distribution, you must use a known ssh keypair from partner portal.
-| You can check your right to distribution repo with this command:
+| You can check your access rights to the distribution repository with this command:

 .. code-block:: bash